Euniceatieno/til/README.md

 # Today I Learned {TIL}
-You're here!!!!!
-Welcome
-This is a repository that allows me to share my learning and upskilling journey.
+Documenting my learning and upskilling journey in a more cool way.